blakeebuskirk/final-hangman-project/README.md

 ##Installation

+To install:
+1. Do not change the document names
+1. Download the images provided
+2. Download the .txt file
-To install, use a python supporting app and run the code from the HANGMAN.py file.
+3. Use a python supporting app and run the code from the HANGMAN.py file
+4. Enjoy the game